Yomano/yomano/README.md

 - `context.owner`
 - `context.email`

-also any other information you have requested in your pack will be available in context (like `context.test` in current example).
+also any other information you have requested in your prompts will be available in context (like `context.mode` in current example).

 All remaining callbacks will also include: